Tony Burke (British trade unionist): Biography

-He also represented the TUC on the board of the COGENT - the sector skills body for the Chemicals, Pharma, Life Sciences and Nuclear Industries and represented the CSEU on the board of Engenuity the sector skills body for the engineering, metals and manufacturing sectors.
+Burke also represented the TUC on the board of the COGENT - the sector skills body for the Chemicals, Pharma, Life Sciences and Nuclear Industries and represented the Confederation of Shipbuilding and Engineering Unions (CSEU) on the board of Engenuity the sector skills body for the engineering, metals and manufacturing sectors.

 Burke served on the General Council of the Trades Union Congress from 1993 until 2002, and again from 2008 to 2022.
 He also served on the TUC's Executive Committee, where he was the TUCs lead on employment and union rights.
 He represented Unite on the Labour Party's National Policy Forum.
 He was a vice president of IndustriALL Europe from 2019 - 2023, a founding member of the board of Workers Uniting the independent global trade union formed by Unite, the United Steelworkers in the USA and Canada and Los Mineros, the Mexican mining and metals trade union.
-He was the President of the Confederation of Shipbuilding and Engineering Unions.
+He was the President of the CSEU.

-With former National Officer of GPMU, Amicus and Unite Ann Field he co-wrote 'A Glorious History - The History of the Printing & Papermaking Unions of Great Britain and Ireland'.
-He also helped produce a biography (published by Unite) of print trade unionist and activist Betty Tebbs and with leading union shop stewards Unite's strategy for manufacturing in the UK and the case for remaining a member of the European Union.
+With former National Officer of GPMU, Amicus and Unite Ann Field he co-wrote A Glorious History: Print and paper making trade union in the UK and Ireland.
+He also helped produce a biography of print trade unionist and activist Betty Tebbs, and with leading union shop stewards Unite's strategy for manufacturing in the UK and the case for remaining a member of the European Union.

-He writes for the Morning Star newspaper and publishes on various websites with a focus on union organising, international trade unionism, employment & trade union rights and trade agreements.
+Burke writes for the Morning Star and publishes on various websites with a focus on union organising, international trade unionism, employment and trade union rights, and trade agreements.

-He is currently Co-chair of the Campaign for Trade Union Freedom, a board member of the People's Press Printing Society and is the trade union co-ordinator for the Morning Star newspaper. and is involved in the Palestine Solidarity Campaign, Labour & Palestine, trade union solidarity campaigns with Latin American counties, Media North, History & Policy Network and the Labour Party currently serving as Trade Union officer in his CLP.
+He is currently Co-chair of the Campaign for Trade Union Freedom, a board member of the People's Press Printing Society and is the trade union co-ordinator for the Morning Star. and is involved in the Palestine Solidarity Campaign, Labour & Palestine, trade union solidarity campaigns with Latin American counties, Media North, History & Policy Network, and the Labour Party currently serving as Trade Union officer in his Constituency Labour Party.